mystal/ggj-2018/README.md

 # SNEKY FOX

-NOTE: This is a branch to port the game to Godot.
-Very WIP!

 Deliver Mail, Avoid Pugs!

 ## Instructions

-Arrow keys to move.
+Arrow keys or WASD to move.

 Pugs will attack when you move directly into their path.